OMAM_v5_Splash_NoBG.png

 The Playfield

 The playfield is a region of space in which the game is played on.
-Playfields are comprised of individual segments called Cells within a coordinate space.
-Each cell can be affected by Status Effects or have special properties tied to them.
+Playfields are comprised of individual segments called cells within a coordinate space.
+Each cell can be affected by Status effects or have special properties tied to them.

 Cell Types

-Standard
+Standard Cell

 Empty Cell.png|128